 - Move-in Day – Mark your calendar early, too, for move-in day in the fall.
 This will be a big day for both you and your student!

 - Tuition Deadline – Check the deadline for paying tuition.
 Bills are usually sent in early summer.
 Be sure to arrange payment well ahead of the deadline.
+Mark your calendar now for tuition deadline for spring semester as well.

 - Family Weekend – If your student’s school has a Family or Parents Weekend, make your hotel reservations now.
 Rooms often fill early.